 The situation in which this board is intended for skiing is powder on the slopes.
 In keeping with that image, I designed it with a wide waist, a pointed nose (a personal aesthetic preference for visual appeal), and the effective edge of the tail is longer on the inside of the board and shorter on the outside.
 The aim was to allow for a firmer push on the inside edge when turning with the downhill foot, and for the uphill foot to release the edge easily and improve maneuverability.
 I hoped that this would make carving turns on the slopes more enjoyable

-, a local slope beloved by locals.
-Although it only has two lifts, it has a wide variety of runs, allowing you to enjoy a variety of ski conditions.
-It's a perfect place for ski testing, as it's compact but offers a variety of slopes.
-Located at the foot of Mount Hakkai, at an altitude of 1,778m, it receives high-quality snow, but there aren't many skiers looking for powder, so you can enjoy the powder beside the runs to your heart's content.
+.
+The ski testing site is Hakkaisanroku Ski Resort, a local resort popular with locals.
+Although it only has two lifts, it offers a wide variety of courses and various slope conditions.
+It's a compact resort where you can ski on many different slopes, making it an ideal place for ski testing.
+Located at the foot of Mt.
+Hakkai (1778m), it receives good quality snow, but there aren't many skiers looking for powder, so you can fully enjoy the powder off the side of the courses.

 On the day of the run, the temperature was 6°C at the base, there had been no snowfall since the previous day, and it was a comfortable day for cruising the slopes.
 Trying them out on the flat slopes at the foot of the mountain felt no different from regular skis.
 I had waxed them the day before with great enthusiasm, so I thought they would perform well